28 November 2020

 The great outdoors

-The Irish people love to get outdoors and exploring their famously green isle.
+Most Irish people love to get outdoors and explore the famously green isle.
 Stunning natural beauty combined with famous historical landmarks make for some world-class walks and famous attractions such as Giant’s Causeway and Dingle Peninsular attract tourists from all over the world.
 For the religious, there’s the pilgrimage of Croagh Patrick taking place in July each year.